-Whereas last month we were to able to chat with a longtime MOVA Globe owner, we had the pleasure this month of speaking to a MOVA Globe collector, author Barbara Anne Kipfer.
+Whereas last month we were to able to chat with a longtime MOVA Globe owner, we had the pleasure this month of speaking to a customer who prides herself on collecting MOVA Globes, author Barbara Anne Kipfer.
 We were amazed that she has as much enthusiasm for the globes as we have for making them.
 She shares with us the spark behind her collection, pictures of how she decorates them around her home, and reactions she gets from people who have seen her many rotating globes.

 Tell us a little bit about yourself.